Alien-Eye/BalanceBall-PrivacyPolicy/index.md

 - ## Unity UGS Authentication:
   - Unity Authentication is a service that helps us identify players, enabling us to provide services like Cloud Save and Remote Configurations.
-  - Unity Authentication collects users’ personal identifiers for app functionality, cloud services, and account management.
+  - Unity Authentication collects users’ personal identifiers for app functionality and account management.
   - Data is encrypted in transit.
+  - Users' game profiles and their associated data cannot be deleted.
   - The user is authenticated with an anonymous game profile, and data cannot be deleted.
   - For more information on the privacy practices of Unity Authentication, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

 - ## Unity UGS Remote Config:
-  - Unity UGS Remote Config is a cloud service that allows us to tune and customize the game experience without requiring an update.
+  - Unity Remote Config is a cloud service that allows us to tune and customize the game experience without requiring an update.
+  - Unity Remote Config requires authentication using the Unity UGS Authentication service.
   - Unity Remote Config collects approximate location, the user’s personal identifiers, and the user’s device or other identifiers for app functionality.
   - Data is encrypted in transit.
   - Remote Config does not store any of this data or share it with any other entity; it only uses it ephemerally.
   - For more information on the privacy practices of Unity UGS Remote Config, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

-- ## Unity UGS Diagnostics
+- ## Unity Diagnostics
   - Unity Diagnostics is a tool that helps us monitor and improve the stability, performance, and reliability of our game.
   - Unity Diagnostics collects data such as device information, operating system details, hardware specifications, crash logs, exception reports, performance metrics, and app usage patterns.
 This information is used solely for app functionality, diagnostics, and performance monitoring purposes.
   - Data is encrypted in transit.
-  - Collected data is anonymous and cannot be used to identify individual users.
   - Data cannot be deleted once collected.
   - For more information on the privacy practices of Unity Diagnostics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)

+- ## Firebase Crashlytics:
+  - Firebase Crashlytics is a crash reporting service that helps us detect, diagnose, and fix stability issues within our game.
+It provides real-time crash reports and diagnostic information that help us improve game performance and reliability.
+  - Firebase Crashlytics collects data such as crash logs, stack traces, device model, operating system version, app version, installation identifiers, and other diagnostic information related to application crashes and errors.
+  - Data is encrypted in transit.
+  - Data cannot be deleted once collected.
+  - For more information on the privacy practices of Firebase Crashlytics, please visit the [Google Privacy Policy website](https://policies.google.com/privacy)

 # Links to Other Sites: